spacecookies1868/frc-2016-offseason/README.md

 - Drives the program.
 Inherits from the IterativeRobot base class from the WPI Library.

 ####RobotModel
-- Creates objects of everything on the robot (actuators, sensors, etc.)
+- Instantiates everything on the robot (actuators, sensors, etc.)

 ####ControlBoard
 - Reads driver station button and joystick values